 Which exercises I found the easiest and why?
 Which exercises I found the hardest and why?

-Concerns I have about the A Level Physics course in Year 12:
+Concerns I have about the A Level Physics course in Year 12: Concerns Thave about the A Level Physics Course in Tear 12.

 ANSWERS